morganelepine/Gift-list-manager/README.md

 heroku run php artisan migrate:fresh
 ```

-**Note**: If you encounter the error `Syntax error or access violation: 1071 Specified key was too long`, adjust the default string length by adding the following line in the boot() method of the `AppServiceProvider.php` file :
+**Note**: If you encounter the following error:

+> _Syntax error or access violation: 1071 Specified key was too long_
+> adjust the default string length by adding the following line in the boot() method of the `AppServiceProvider.php` file :

 ```bash
 Schema::defaultStringLength(191)